haskell/cabal/Cabal/doc/developing-packages.rst

     A list of extra libraries to be used instead of 'extra-libraries' when the package is loaded with GHCi.

+.. pkg-field:: extra-bundled-libraries: token list

+   A list of libraries that are supposed to be copied from the build directory alongside the produced haskell libraries.
+Note that you are under the obligation to produce those lirbaries in the build directory (e.g. via a custom setup).
+Libraries listed here will be included when ``copy``-ing packages and be listed in the ``hs-libraries`` of the package configuration.

 .. pkg-field:: extra-lib-dirs: directory list

     A list of directories to search for libraries.